odkr/lpassh-add/README.md

       make install; )
 ```

-You can simply copy-paste this code as a whole into a terminal, as long as it's
+You can simply copy-paste this code as a whole into a terminal.
-running a POSIX-compliant shell.
 (Don't overlook the brackets!)

 ### System requirements